telerik/xaml-docs/controls/radziplibrary/features/zip-extensions.md

 * __ICryptoProvider GetCryptoProvider(EncryptionSettings settings)__: Gets crypto provider initialized using given encryption settings.

 * __bool IsEncodingSupported(Encoding encoding)__: Indicates whether specified encoding is supported for this platform. <returns>true if encoding is allowed in the ZIP file.

-## The ZipFile class

-With the __ZipFile__ class you could take advantage of static methods, which will give you the ability to create, extract or open zip archives with only one line of code.

-* __ZipArchiveEntry CreateEntryFromFile(this ZipArchive destination, string sourceFileName, string entryName)__ – Archives a file by compressing it and adding it to the zip archive.
-It has two more overloads, which allow you to specify the __CompressionLevel__ or __CompressionSettings__ of the __ZipEntry__.

-* __void CreateFromDirectory(string sourceDirectoryName, string destinationArchiveFileName)__: Creates a zip archive that contains the files and directories from the specified directory.
-This method has few overloads to set different settings of the entry.

-* __void ExtractToDirectory(string sourceArchiveFileName, string destinationDirectoryName)__: Extracts all the files in the specified zip archive to a directory on the file system.

-* __void ExtractToFile(this ZipArchiveEntry source, string destinationFileName)__: Extracts an entry in the zip archive to a file.
-With the additional overload you could specify whether to overwrite an existing file that has the same name as the destination file or not.

-* __ZipArchive Open(string archiveFileName, ZipArchiveMode mode)__: Opens a zip archive at the specified path and in the specified mode.
-Another overload allows specifying the encoding to use when reading or writing entry names in this archive.
-Specify a value for this parameter only when an encoding is required for interoperability with zip archive tools and libraries that do not support UTF-8 encoding for entry names.

-* __ZipArchive OpenRead(string archiveFileName)__: Opens a zip archive for reading at the specified path.

-* __bool IsDirectoryEmpty(DirectoryInfo directoryInfo)__: Indicates whether specified directory is empty or not.

 # See Also